-Established as an abbey since 1235, this wonderfully preserved building oozes history, character, and beauty from every inch of the stonework.
+Established as an abbey in 1235, this wonderfully preserved building oozes history, character, and beauty from every inch of the stonework.

 Inchcolm Abbey itself has the most beautiful interior – simple yet stunning, with a high ceiling and large windows.
 All around ruins further add to the dramatic feel of the location.
-The cloister has survived remarkably well considering its age, being the most complete cloister example in Scotland.
-Three covered cloister walks providing further interest for stunning photos, no matter what happens with the variable Scottish weather.
+The cloister has survived remarkably well considering its age, being Scotland’s most complete cloister example.
+Three covered cloister walks provide further interest for stunning photos, no matter what happens with the variable Scottish weather.

 Superb views to Edinburgh and Fife

-Seeing photos of the island can provide just a hint of what it is like to visit in person.
+Seeing photos of the island can hint at what it is like to visit in person.
 If you are looking for a simple yet striking venue for your wedding, what better place than an Abbey steeped in so much history?
-Many couples have opted for minimal decoration when making their wedding plans since the Abbey is the star of the show.
+Many couples have opted for minimal decoration when making their wedding plans since the Abbey is the show’s star.
 The custodians of Inchcolm Island will ensure the room is prepared for your wedding, so you can relax and enjoy the day – and the boat trip, of course.

 How to get to Inchcolm Island Wedding Venue